 Your Auto Manufacturer

-You can also get roadside assistance from the company that built your car.
-When you buy a new car, the dealership will ask if you want to get an assistance plan.
+Car manufacturers offer roadside assistance, too.
+When you buy a new car, the dealership will ask if you’d like an assistance plan.
 In some instances, it’s included for free with the purchase of your car.
 These plans can usually last a few years or for as long as you own the car.
-For instance, Ford’s roadside assistance plan lasts for five years or until you drive the car 60,000 miles.
+For instance, Ford’s plan lasts for five years or until you drive the car 60,000 miles.

 Keep in mind that coverage from an auto company only follows your car, not you as a driver.
 You’ll lose your assistance plan once you sell your vehicle.

-You may benefit from getting roadside assistance from a car company if you buy a new car and it’s the only one you own.
+You may benefit from getting these service from a car manufacturer when buy a new car and it’s the only one you own.
 In this case, you wouldn’t have to worry about the coverage extending to other cars on your policy.

 You should also think about getting a roadside plan from your car company if you own a luxury or high-end car such as a Tesla, BMW, or Mercedes-Benz.
 This is because these cars may require special expertise that may only be available through your dealership.